 Tracy Anderson’s 30-Day Method: The Weight-Loss Kick-Start that Makes Perfection Possible

-For Review of Book check out this post here.
+For a Review of the Book check out this post here.

 So let’s begin with the exercise since I’m trying to knock that out first thing each day.
 The goal is to eventually do 40 minutes of cardio dancing and then the muscle design workout for the correct day.